yursha/howtos/META.md

-- Use problem oriented approach for grouping info in files rather than technology oriented.
+- group information here by problem domains rather than by technology
-- You should prefer cross-platform tools for solving tasks which are not platform specific.
 - something which is easily discoverable thru search engine doesn't need to be saved.

 # Resources